gengtingliu/paper/journal.md

 J. Bloggs et al already took some measurements there, but they haven't answered all the sientific questions.
 Of course, J. Smith et al made some great measurements in the 1980s in this region.

+# Methodology
+we used an aerosol mass spectrometer to measure

 # Simulations
 John has a great module which simulates particle information from forest fire emissions.